 - Behavior manifested by a recent act or omission that, due to mental illness or drug dependency, he/she is unable to satisfy basic needs of nourishment, medical care, shelter, or safety without prompt and adequate treatment so that a substantial probability exists that death, serious physical injury, serious physical debilitation, or serious physical disease will imminently ensue unless the individual receives prompt and adequate treatment for this mental illness or drug dependency.
 No substantial probability of harm exists if reasonable provision for the individual’s treatment and protection is available in the community.

-More information may be obtained on mental health case management services by contacting Chippewa County Human Services at 715-726-7788.
+More information may be obtained on mental health service facilitation by contacting Chippewa County Human Services at 715-726-7788.